sergonie/framework/README.md

 overall improved as well as Server's listeners.
 More details can be found in changelog file.

 ### Quick start
-Alternatively you can start using framework with [quick start](https://github.com/igniphp/framework-quick-start) which contains bootstrap application.
+Alternatively you can start using framework with [quick start](https://github.com/sergonie/framework-quick-start) which contains bootstrap application.

 ## Features

 ### Routing

-Igni router is based on very fast symfony routing library.
+Sergonie router is based on very fast symfony routing library.

 ### PSR-7, PSR-15 Support

-Igni fully supports PSR message standards for both manipulating http response, request and http middlwares.
+Sergonie fully supports PSR message standards for both manipulating http response, request and http middlwares.

 ### Dependency Injection and Autoresolving

-Igni autoresolves dependencies for you and provides intuitive dependency container.
+Sergonie autoresolves dependencies for you and provides intuitive dependency container.
 It also allows you to use any PSR compatible container of your choice.

 ### Modular architecture